Healthy Homes Assessment Trentham

 building insulation inspection

-A dry and warm home is an ideal house
+A dry and warm home is a healthy home

 Insulation Trentham

-Insulation needs to be in compliance with the R-values that are appropriate for your region.
+Insulation needs to be in compliance with the R-values of your area.

-• Zone 2 – the rest of North Island except Taupo and the Central Plateau – ceiling R 2.9 and floor R 1.3
+• Zone 2 – The rest of the North Island except Taupo and the Central Plateau – ceiling R 2.9 underfloor R 1.3

-• Zone 3 Zone 3 North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 and underfloor R 1.3
+• Zone 3 - North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 (underfloor R 1.3

 Trentham Moisture Ingress & Drainage

-Find out all the details of this Healthy Homes moisture ingress and drainage quality.
+Check out the complete details of The Healthy Homes moisture ingress and drainage standard.

 moisture ingress and drainage inspection